 The RPL Predefined Functions are generally presented in alphabetical order.
 Some small groups of related functions are presented together as a single item (function section).
-There are 22 function sections which describe two functions, and one function section which describes three functions.
+Twenty-two (22) function sections describe two functions, and one function section describes three.
 Most of the content of function help content is laid out in a table.
 See the example below.

-Many of the function sections have graphically implemented mathematical formulas, usually just one formula, but some function sections have multiple.
+Many of the function sections have mathematical formulas, usually just one formula, but some function sections have multiple.
 Overall, there are 77 mathematical formulas images.
 Two function sections have associated workspace screenshot details.